GCC AI Jumpstart

 - Willingness to dedicate 1–2 hours/week of IT staff time for check-ins and feedback during the build phase

 Not sure if you’re ready?
-The AI Readiness Assessment is a 2-week fixed-price engagement that answers exactly that question and produces a prioritized roadmap so the Jumpstart scope is already defined when you’re ready to proceed.
+The AI Readiness Review is a 2-week fixed-price engagement that answers exactly that question and produces a prioritized roadmap so the Jumpstart scope is already defined when you’re ready to proceed.

-WaTech DATA-04 and NIST AI Risk Management Framework
+NIST AI Risk Management Framework

 Fixed-Price Engagement

 Fixed price agreed before work begins.
-Scope defined in writing at the end of Week 1 discovery.
+Scope defined in writing at end of Week 1 discovery.
 Price range reflects engagement complexity and number of workflows.
 Micro-purchase threshold engagements available for tightly scoped single-workflow deployments; discuss on the scoping call.

 Rates benchmarked against GSA CALC market data for senior cloud architects.
 Available under FFP, T&M, and micro-purchase vehicles.

-The Direct-Engineer Model
+The Senior-Led Delivery Model

 GCC Constraints Are Real

-One Engineer, Start to Finish
+Senior Engineering, Start to Finish

 Documentation-First Delivery